 No student will use the office phone except for an emergency.
-Students are also encouraged to purchase phone cards or they may use their cell phone with permission.
+Students may use their cell phone with permission.
 Do not ask the office to deliver messages.
-Students will not be called from the classroom, unless it is an emergency.
+Students will not be called from the classroom unless it is an emergency.